-Our Would You Rather Scripture Game is not only a lot of fun, but it will also help you teach your family about the importance of Agency.
-This free Family Night printable is guaranteed to get your family talking and laughing.
+Our Would You Rather Scripture Game is not only a lot of fun, but it will also help you teach your family about the importance of agency and the scriptures.
+This free Family Night printable is guaranteed to get your family talking, thinking, interacting, and laughing.
+Whip up a batch of brownies and you have a heavenly night, right there!

 Scripture Game – Would You Rather